moonrailgun/mini-star/website/docs/tutorial/intro.md

 # Intro

-`mini-star` is a front-end library for the realization of the project's micro-kernel, which aims to help you build a production-usable micro-kernel (plug-in) architecture system more simply and painlessly.
+`mini-star` is a front-end library for the realization of the project's micro-kernel(pluginize), which aims to help you build(or migrate to) a production-usable micro-kernel (plug-in) architecture system more simply and painlessly.

 <!-- 抄自: https://segmentfault.com/a/1190000016862735 -->